Case Study - City of Chula Vista Land Use and Planning

 Scope of Work

-Occupying about 54 square miles, with land uses dominated by suburban residential housing and commercial shopping districts, Chula Vista is weening out larger-scale agricultural opportunities, making the urban agriculture element that much more critical to healthy food access.
+Occupying about 54 square miles, with land uses dominated by suburban residential housing and commercial shopping districts, Chula Vista is weening out larger-scale agricultural opportunities, making the urban agriculture element that much more critical to accessing healthy food.
 As the city continues to grow, so do residuals from its population, notably compostable materials.
 In 2016, Chula Vista sent a total of 182,250 tons of discarded materials to the landfill, of which:

 - 73,000 tons were compostables (based on California waste characterization data)